prathami1/go-cli/README.md

 ## 🏆 Acknowledgments

-- **Bloomberg Engineering** for infrastructure requirements and feedback
 - **Terraform** for infrastructure-as-code capabilities
 - **Cobra** for CLI framework
 - **Go Community** for excellent tooling and libraries